Background pattern

 Do not stop using this medication without consulting.

-Do not use the gel for more than 12 consecutive weeks without consulting your doctor.
+Do not use the gel for more than 12 weeks in a row without consulting your doctor.
 Use this medication for the time recommended by your doctor.
 Do not stop using it unless your doctor advises you to.

 It is essential to continue using the gel as prescribed by your doctor.
-If you stop using it too soon, your acne may reappear.
+If you stop too soon, your acne may return.

-Stop using this medicine and consult a doctor immediately if you notice any of the following severe side effects - you may need urgent medical treatment:
+Stop using this medication and consult your doctor immediately if you notice any of the following serious side effects - you may need urgent medical treatment:

-• Signs of an allergic reaction (such as swelling of the face, eyes, lips, or tongue, nettle rash, or difficulty breathing, collapse)
+• signs of an allergic reaction (such as swelling of the face, eyes, lips, or tongue, hives, difficulty breathing, collapse)

-• Severe or prolonged diarrhea, or abdominal cramps
+• severe or prolonged diarrhea, or stomach cramps

-• Intense burning, peeling, or itching of the skin
+• severe burning, peeling, or itching of the skin

 Other possible side effects:

-If you notice any of these side effects, try using this medicine less frequently, or stop using it for one or two days and start again.
+If you notice any of these side effects, try using this medication less frequently, or stop using it for one or two days and then restart.

-• Burning sensation in the skin, peeling, itching, dry skin.
+• Burning sensation on the skin, peeling, itching, dry skin.

-• Redness of the skin, especially during the first weeks of use.
+• Redness of the skin, especially during the first few weeks of use.

 These side effects are usually mild.